fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > Anyone who owns gold or silver that he doesn't pay zakat on it, that zakat will turn into fire that will be used to burn his sides in a day that will stretch to 50 thousand years.
 Then he will see whether he will go to Heaven or Hell.

 There are different interpretations.
 There is clearly evidence that for some people the Day of Judgement will be a very difficult and long.

+### Heaven will split open

+    And [mention] the Day when the heaven will split open with [emerging] clouds, and the angels will be sent down in successive descent.
+    Quran, 25-Surah Al-Furqan (The Criterion) 25

 </details><details><summary>